-The average reactive power in each phase can be scaled by $\pm 100\%$ by writing to one of the phase's VAR gain 24-bit registers (AVARGAIN, BVARGAIN, CVARGAIN, AFVARGAIN, BFVARGAIN, or CFVARGAIN).
-The xVARGAIN registers are placed in each phase of the total reactive power datapath.
-The xFVARGAIN registers are placed in each phase of the fundamental reactive power datapath.
+Scale the average reactive power in each phase by $\pm 100\%$ by writing to one of the VAR gain 24-bit registers (AVARGAIN, BVARGAIN, CVARGAIN, AFVARGAIN, BFVARGAIN, or CFVARGAIN) of the phase.
+The xVARGAIN registers are placed in each phase of the total reactive power datapath, and the xFVARGAIN registers are placed in each phase of the fundamental reactive power datapath.
 The xVARGAIN registers are twos complement signed registers and have a resolution of $2^{-23}$ /LSB.
 The function of the xVARGAIN registers is expressed by